-The Conservancy’s mission is grounded in four pillars for the JMT’s future:
+The Conservancy’s mission is grounded in two pillars:

 We are working to repair environmental damage to the central Sierra Nevada backcountry accessed by the 213.7 mile John Muir Trail.
 An area of approximately 2.8 million acres, this is the heart of California’s snowpack, the headwaters of our water supply for both agriculture and communities.

 ✱ Focusing on the fragile network of aquatic assets linked across the region, our funds support the restoration of this “vascular system” of the mountains, restoring the river and stream banks, lush meadows, lake outlets and abundant wetlands from Yosemite Valley to Mt.
 Whitney;

 ✱ Repairing the decades-old stream crossings across the region, and building new log and large boulder pedestrian bridges, to ease passage of visitors while restoring the damaged river banks and creekside-habitat where people have scrambled to find crossings in every season’s high water months;

 ✱ Re-routing existing down-cut or “braided” trails that cross sensitive meadows and fens which have long gone too close to water, and rehabilitating the expanding “social trails” that spread out across an area disrupting the natural flow of watershed;

 ✱ Supporting the assessment and recovery efforts for endangered species uniquely native to the central Sierra Nevada, including the Sierra Nevada bighorn sheep, the Sierra Nevada red fox, the California wolverine and other amphibious indicator species, such as the mountain yellow-legged frog which are extremely sensitive to water quality and are challenged by spreading disease;